lihebi/blog/_posts/2014-09-09-com-s363-projects-guide-for-mac-and-unix.md

 If you are not familiar with command line, learn yourself.
 Links below may help.

+**You can NOT use your home network to access pyrite server.
+Please use school internet.**

 #Environment Setup
 If you use mac, you may already have java environment set up for you.
 To check this, go to terminal and execute this command: